 Surrounded by breathtaking views of the Tennessee River, Natchez Trace State Park is a nature lover's paradise, featuring 48,000 acres of forest, fields, beautiful lakeshore, and pristine streams.
 Located just outside of Wildersville, Tennessee, this vast state park is a must for your next RV vacation.
 You will have endless opportunities for outdoor fun in a magnificent lake landscape.
 From hiking and fishing to biking and horseback riding, Natchez Trace State Park offers a variety of outdoor adventures.

-There are lots of options for parking trailers and RVs, with three areas throughout the park.
+There are lots of options for parking trailers and RVs, with three parking areas throughout the park.
 You'll be able to find locations at the Lake Lodge, Beach Area, and near the trails.
-If you are staying overnight, of course you can park at the campground.
+If you are staying overnight, you can park at the campground.

 Cub Lake is divided into two pet-friendly campground sections: Campground 1 and Campground 2.
-These campgrounds are ideal for those with smaller rigs and tents.
-The maximum RV length for these campsites is only 20 to 25 feet.
+These campgrounds are ideal for those with smaller rigs and tents, as the maximum RV length for these campsites is only 20 to 25 feet.
 Each campsite offers a picnic table, fire ring, and grill.
 Pads are either gravel or grass.
 You will also enjoy all the wonderful aquatic activities from the nearby Cub Lake from these sites.
 You can book your stay up to one year in advance.

-Cub Lake Campground #2 is also open seasonally and is best suited for those looking for a more primitive camping experience.
+Cub Lake Campground 2 offers 46 campsites and is also open seasonally.
+This campground is best suited for those looking for a more primitive camping experience.
 RVs are permitted here, but only if they are under 20 feet long.
 So this campground is well-suited for tent campers.
 There are no hookups in this area, but water and a dump station are accessible within the campground.

 Each site offers a gravel pad, picnic table, grill, and fire ring, so you can cook up your own delicious meals.
 Amenities include showers and restrooms.
 This is a family-friendly campground since a playground and picnic shelter are located nearby.
 While the campground is open all year, some sites close for the winter starting in December.
 You can book your stay up to one year in advance.

 Should you be an equestrian, you will love the opportunity to hit the trail at Natchez Trace State Park.
 This state park has an equestrian area that will complete all your needs, should you be bringing your horses.
-There are over 250 miles of public-use trails and over 60 campsites that offer bathhouses, electric, and water hook-ups on site.
-Each campsite has a horse rail so you can board them at the equestrian center located next door.
+There are over 250 miles of public-use trails and over 60 campsites that offer water hookups, electric hookups, and a horse rail at each site.
+Horses are welcome to be boarded at the Equestrian Center on-site.

 Natchez Trail State Park is an excellent place to bring your bike and go out onto the forest trails.
-One you park your rig you can cycle down one of the five trails that are multi-use.
-The trails are intermediate in difficulty and extend over 50 miles, offering excellent views of meadows, canyons, and the lake.
+Once you park your pop-up you can cycle down one of the five trails that are multi-use.
+The trails are mostly intermediate in difficulty and extend over 50 miles, offering excellent views of meadows, canyons, and the lake.
 Biking is also a great way to see some of the main attractions around the park like the museum, Visitor Center, and the beach if you don't want to deconstruct camp to drive around.